 Modern Languages Department

 Second Row: Drs.
-Pineda-Volk, Lesman, Ragone, Wildermuth, Mrs. Olah (Departmental Secretary), & Dr. Moraña
+Pineda-Volk, Lesman (Acting Chair), Ragone, Wildermuth, Mrs. Olah (Departmental Secretary), & Dr. Moraña

 Shippensburg University of Pennsylvania